 From Cockel Creek we headed north.
 First a re-stock of supplies at Kingston, just south of Hobart, followed by the ferry to Bruny Island, famous for local produce like cheese, beer and oysters.

-It was at Bruny Island where we got the news of sick family back home in Perth.
-We decided it was best to head home, which meant cutting our Tassie trip short by a couple of months.
-We booked in the Spirit of Tasmania trip back to the mainland in a few days time, giving us some time to make our way to Devonport.
+It was at Bruny Island where we got the bad news of terribly sick family back home in Perth.
+We decided we had to head home, which meant cutting our Tassie trip short by a couple of months.
+We booked in the Spirit of Tasmania trip back to the mainland for few days time, giving us some time to make our way to Devonport.

 Back in Devonport we stayed again with Sharni’s family and had a spare day up our sleeves for a day trip across the north coast to Stanley.
 Stanley has a big rocky bluff called The Nut, which reminded me a little of The Rock of Gibraltar.
 Both are big rocky peaks jammed between the coast and the adjacent settlement, each with chairlifts to the top.

 Back in Devonport I thought it was prudent to sneak in a little bit of fishing on our last night in Tasmania.
 I fished the Mersey River near Latrobe but unfortunately caught nothing.
 So that sole trout I caught at Tahune is it for me.
 The cost of the fishing license meant it was a $70 trout!

 That concludes our Tassie trip.
 Now we gotta catch the ferry, hit the road and cross the nullarbor back to Perth.
 We missed a lot of central Tasmania, Cradle Mountain and the entire wild and rugged west coast.
 Might have to come back!

 Why would you travel from Cockle Creek to Kingston, then back to Bruny Island???